jgfino/cs3200-group/README.md

 3. A Local AppSmith Server to show the UI compontents of the database.

-# Setting up and starting the Docker containters
+# Setting up and starting the Docker containers
 1. Clone this repository.
 2.